charles-fox/OpenCL-Tutorials/README.md

 The tutorial base codes use OpenCL1.2 API, via the cl2.hpp emulation layer.
 (This hpp is provided on ubuntu by the opencl-headers package.)

-Tutes 2 and 4 need the CImg and Boost.compute libraries to be installed.
+Tutorials 2 and 4 need the CImg and Boost.compute libraries to be installed.

 ```